quaive/quaive.manual/en/workspaces/workspace_events/index.rst

 .. image::  ../images/create-event-3.png

-Your event is now created and listed in the sidebar under upcoming events.
+Your event is now created and listed in the sidebar under "Upcoming events".

 There will be a section older events which holds events of this workspace with end dates in the past.
 You can see that in the next chapter of this manual when we take a closer look at the workspace's :ref:`calendar-view-label`.

 .. image::  ../images/create-event-4.png

+.. _calendar-view-label:

 -------------------------------
 Use the Calendar view